edge-cloud/www.edge-cloud.net/_posts/2019-04-08-limitations-of-anycast.md

 {% include figure image_path="/content/uploads/2019/03/RIPE-Atlas-Charter.png" caption="Figure 7: Example of RIPE Atlas probe on US West Coast preferring the origin in US-East-2" %}

 Once again this routing decision could be based on financial reasons.
+Nevertheless Charter's customer in this case will experience higher latency and therefore a reduced experience as a result of this decision.

 # Summary

 This article provided a closer look at the limitations of Anycast routing.
 Using AWS Global Accelerator and RIPE Atlas we were able to visualize the real life results of Anycast-based routing and dive deeper into some of the unwanted effects.
 Also we were able to contrast these results with a similar DNS-based geographic routing setup.
 Similar to the test setup of DNS-based geographic routing, even with an Anycast base approach we see inefficient routings, where customers are directed to leverage an origin across the continental US even though another origin is closer by.
+But what performs better, DNS-based geographic routing or traffic steering via Anycast?
+Overall it appears that both perform in a similar way with each having some corner cases that provide a reduced end-user experience.